-The Pap smear is a screening test for cervical cancer.
-It has been shown to decrease the morbidity and mortality from this disease – which is more common in younger women than older ones – and is therefore highly recommended.
+Screening for cervical cancer involves sampling cells from the cervix and the area around it.
+Screening has been shown to decrease the morbidity and mortality from this disease – which is more common in younger women than older ones – and is therefore highly recommended.

-A Pap smear begins with a speculum examination, which allows the doctor to see the opening of the cervix.
-A few cells are then scraped off the cervix and placed on a glass slide to be examined in the laboratory.
-This scraping is generally done with a wooden spatula, which does not enter the cervix.
+Cervical cancer screening begins with a speculum examination, which allows the doctor to see the opening of the cervix.
+A few cells are then scraped off the cervix and placed on a glass slide to be examined.
+This scraping is generally done with a wooden or plastic spatula, which does not enter the cervix.
 The scraping may cause mild bleeding.
-However, since this bleeding is caused by a confirmed trauma to the cervix, most authorities agree that a Pap smear does not render a woman niddah.
+However, since this bleeding is caused by a confirmed trauma to the cervix, bleeding from this procedure does not render a woman niddah.

 Occasionally, a cotton applicator (Q-tip) or small brush is inserted a little way into the mouth of the cervix to sample cells from the endocervix, or cervical lining.
 This does not constitute sufficient opening of the cervix to render the woman niddah, even according to the most stringent definition.